 Building the immune system to fight disease; and

-Cleansing the body of these toxins will take time, depending on each person’s unique situation but “as stored toxins exit the body’s cells”, weight loss will follow, something that should not worry those who are naturally slim.
+Cleansing the body of these toxins will take time, depending on each person’s unique level of imbalance, but “as stored toxins exit the body’s cells”, weight loss will follow, something that should not worry those who are naturally slim.
 "In time, when your body starts rebuilding, you will regain to your ideal weight, the weight at which your body functions best" (2011).

 Understanding the properties of detoxing can help to make an informed decision regarding whether a detox can serve one's needs to achieve weight and fat loss.